deckhouse/deckhouse/docs/site/_includes/getting_started/gcp/STEP_ENV.md

 {%- include getting_started/global/partials/NOTICES_ENVIRONMENT.liquid %}

-You need to create a service account so that Deckhouse Platform can manage resources in the {{ page.platform_name[page.lang] }}.
+You need to create a service account so that Deckhouse Kubernetes Platform can manage resources in the {{ page.platform_name[page.lang] }}.
 The detailed instructions for creating a service account are available in the [documentation](/documentation/v1/modules/030-cloud-provider-gcp/environment.html).
 Below is a brief sequence of required actions (run them on the **personal computer**):

 {% alert %}
 List of roles required: